K-orbit closures on G/B as universal degeneracy loci for flagged vector bundles splitting as direct sums: Formulas for the Equivariant Classes of Closed Orbits

 Next, consider the term

 Replacing $w$ by $w_K w$, we get

 since $w_K$ permutes $\{1,\hdots,p\}$ with an even number of sign changes.
 Finally, to see that the product

 also does not depend on the choice of $w$, it is perhaps easiest to note that this expression is unchanged if we replace $w$ by $|w|$.
-This reduces matters to the same type argument given in the type $A$ case.
+This reduces matters to the same type of argument given in case (1).